secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia.md

 All team members who have been employed for six months are entitled to three days of paid leave in the event of the death of a spouse or partner, parent, child, sibling, grandparent, grandchild, or parent of a spouse or partner, and one day in the event of the death of another person not previously listed.

 - This leave runs concurrently with GitLab PTO.
-Team members must designate this time off as `Bereavement Leave` in Time Off by Deel to ensure that statutory entitlements are properly tracked.
+Team members must designate this time off as `Bereavement Leave` in Workday to ensure that statutory entitlements are properly tracked.
 - All team members who have been employed for six months are entitled to three days paid leave if a pregnancy ended by way of a miscarriage or still-birth in circumstances that give rise to an entitlement to bereavement leave under the Holidays Act 2003.

 For more information related to this policy, please reivew the [Employment New Zealand website](https://www.employment.govt.nz/leave-and-holidays/bereavement-leave/).